I served in the U.S. Coast Guard and then went to college. My interests are music, nature, biology, rural life, animals, and cars.

 Lots of Light = Safety

 Ask the landlord to beef up your outside lighting so that it floods the entryway and surroundings.
 More light is better.
 Even a desk lamp shining out through a window will help.

 Put the highest wattage bulbs that are recommended in the outside light fixtures and keep them on all night.
 Solar-powered outside lights are not as bright, but they need no wiring and can be taken with you when you leave.

 Many people don't realize how easy it is for an intruder to kick a door in.
 Unfortunately, many older structures have weak doors with poor locks and are breech-vulnerable.
 Each outside door needs a strong, double-keyed deadbolt type lock.
 Types with an inside twist knob are nearly worthless if the door has a glass pane.

 Chain fasteners also offer little protection against a determined intruder.
-If you've already rented a vulnerable apartment, ask the landlord to install secure door hardware, a peephole and if needed, a stronger door.
-If he/she won't do this, then you should consider moving out.
-It’s that important.
+If you've already rented a vulnerable apartment, ask the landlord to install secure door hardware, a peephole, and, if needed, a stronger door.
+If they won't do this, then you should consider moving out.
+It's that important.

 Hidden Windows Are a Concern

 Any windows hidden from the street or neighbors are a prime target for an intruder.
 Inside the apartment, you can place something underneath your first-floor windows that would be difficult to climb over, such as workout equipment, a glass-top coffee table, or a jumble of potted plants.
 You can also block a window off with tall furniture—not chic but fairly effective.

 Here are a few additional tips for keeping your apartment safe from intruders.

 Read More From Dengarden